RafaelVVolkmer/RafaelVVolkmer/README.md

 - Reading and manipulating linkers and .map;
 - Experience with makefile operating repository versioning;
 - Experience with Linux: device tress, kernel, u-boot, buildroot, threads, schedulers and driver creation;
-- Basic knowledge of assembly.
+- Basic knowledge of assembly;
+- Experience with large multi-target repositories, following GitFlow with GitLab, GitHub and Git extensions via the terminal.

 ###
 #